 5. Use Social Media To Make New Friends

-No law says you must stay within your community to make friends or enjoy retirement.
-Many adults use social media to join local clubs before heading to a meeting in person.
-This is perfectly acceptable and will allow you to get a feel for a group of people or a club.
+No law says you must stay within your community to make friends in retirement.
+Many adults use social media to join local clubs before attending in-person meetings.
+This is perfectly acceptable and will help you get a feel for a group or club.

 Just remember internet safety basics, like: